 - Genealogy-related databases : MGS and its Library partners subscribe to a selection of the most important online databases for family history researchers.
 Access is through desktop computers or your own laptops with the special web address provided in the HRL.
 They cannot be accessed remotely.
 Check out our list of titles here.

 - Partner and branch collections: Though there are resources relating to many global countries in the main MGS-owned collection, a number of our branches and partners maintain their own libraries within the HRL facility.
 Their members may also be available to help researchers find, understand, and use country-specific materials.
 Resources are often in the language of origin, so they may require translation.
-These targeted collections include: Canadian, Czech, Danish, Irish, Norwegian, Ostfriesen, Polish, Pommern, Romanian, Swedish, and Yankee.
+These targeted collections include: Canadian, Czech, Danish, German, Irish, Norwegian, Ostfriesen, Polish, Pommern, Romanian, Swedish, and Yankee.

 - Maps: The HRL has large numbers of flat maps (big and small), atlases, gazetteers, and plat maps from a variety of locales.
 Coverage varies.
 Look for them at the back of the Library in map cases and our oversize shelves.